 The Turtle Mountain Indian Reservation is located in north central North Dakota.
 The reservation is approximately 100 miles north and east of Minot, North Dakota.

 A feasibility cost-share agreement between the Corps and the TMBCI was signed on July 12, 2021.
-Also in July, federal funding was provided and the team started the development of the project work plan.
-The study includes a Technical Project Planning (TPP) Meeting and Work Plan Development, Groundwater Model Development, Monitoring Well Installation, Groundwater Sampling and Analysis, Groundwater Model Refinement, TTP Meeting and Final Reporting.
-A draft report of the modeling information gathered will be prepared and coordinated with the TMBCI Tribal Council in winter 2022, followed by Engineer Research and Development Center (ERDC) / U.S. Geological Survey (USGS) publishing.
-The report will be finalized in fall 2023.
+The study includes a Technical Project Planning (TPP) Meeting and Work Plan Development, Groundwater Model Development, Monitoring Well Installation, Groundwater Sampling and Analysis, Groundwater Model Refinement, and Final Reporting.
+A draft report of the modeling information gathered will be prepared and coordinated with the TMBCI Tribal Council in winter 2023-2024.
+The report will be finalized in fall 2024.

 Modeling and Study $890,000